TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **8\.
 TERM AND TERMINATION**

+8.1. **Term**.
+The term of this Agreement shall be as stated in any IO.

-8.1. **Termination by Indeed.** This Agreement and any IO provided hereunder may be terminated by Indeed (i) on five (5) days written notice to Customer if Customer fails to perform any material obligation required of it hereunder. or (ii) Customer files a petition for bankruptcy or insolvency, has an involuntary petition filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern.
+8.2. **Termination by Indeed.** This Agreement and any IO provided hereunder may be terminated by Indeed: (i) on five (5) days written notice to Customer if Customer fails to perform any material obligation required of it hereunder. (ii) if Customer files a petition for bankruptcy or insolvency, has an involuntary petition filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern.

-8.2. **Termination by Customer.** This Agreement may be terminated by Customer on five (5) days written notice for any or no reason.
+8.3. **Termination by Customer.** This Agreement may be terminated by Customer on five (5) days written notice for any or no reason.

-8.3. **Termination.** Upon termination of this Agreement, Customer shall no longer be provided the Services and shall no longer have any access to or any right in use of the Services or the Customer Indeed MoBolt Website.
+8.4. **Termination.** Upon termination of this Agreement, Customer shall no longer be provided the Services and shall no longer have any access to or any right in use of the Services or the Customer Indeed MoBolt Website.

-8.4. **Other Remedies.** Termination of this Agreement shall not limit either party from pursuing other remedies available to it, including injunctive relief, nor shall such termination relieve Customer’s obligation to pay all fees that have accrued or are otherwise owed by Customer under this Agreement.
+8.5. **Other Remedies.** Termination of this Agreement shall not limit either party from pursuing other remedies available to it, including injunctive relief, nor shall such termination relieve Customer’s obligation to pay all fees that have accrued or are otherwise owed by Customer under this Agreement.

 **9\.
 MISCELLANEOUS**